vlad17/books/README.md

 * Formulas over paragraphs
 * Avoid straying too far from the material, or do so in a separate section.

+**To add a citation**.
+Find the BibTeX entry for your citation (Google scholar has auto-generated ones).
+Put it in your directory's `bib` file and make sure the compilation process in `build.sh` correctly generates your bibliography.

 ### Contributors

 * [Vlad Feinberg](https://github.com/vlad17)